Paddington, Queensland: British settlement

 Paddington was in the local government area of Ithaca Division from 1879 to 1887, then Shire of Ithaca from 1887 to 1903, and then Town of Ithaca from 1903 to 1925, after which Ithaca was amalgamated into the present City of Brisbane.

 The Morris family owned and operated the boot and footwear factory on the corner of Hale and Caxton Streets from the 1880s until it was sold in the 1960s.
-The second factory building was built in 1930 and the F.T Morris Footwear company employed up to 180 workers and could make 630 pairs of boots and shoes a day.
+The second factory building was built in 1930 and the F.T.
+Morris Footwear company employed up to 180 workers and could make 630 pairs of boots and shoes a day.
 The company was sold in the 1960s to Dixon & Sons and while the business continued to make a profit for a while bit eventually could not compete with cheaper imports and nylon and canvas mass-produced shoes.
 The factory closed in 1973.
 The second factory building in Caxton Street was reopened in 1976 as the "Spaghetti Emporium" restaurant, complete with a giant boot on the roof.
 In the 1980s, the building became the nightclub "Brisbane Underground" but it was demolished for the controversial Hale Street city by-pass in 1990.

-At one stage gold was found near the old Paddington Cemetery and shafts were sunk.

 The Brisbane Tramways Company, a private enterprise formed in 1895, introduced the first electric trams to Brisbane in mid-1897.
 Following lobbying by the Ithaca Shire Council, a tramway was extended along Musgrave Road to Red Hill, and a line was laid along Caxton Street and Given Terrace as far as Latrobe Terrace in 1898.
 By 1906-7 electric trams ran along Caxton Street and the Paddington line was extended until it reached Bardon in 1937.
 The Red Hill line was extended to Ashgrove in 1924.
 The tramways substation was erected in 1929–30 at the corner of Latrobe and Enoggera Terraces.